How To Address Concerns About a Loved One's Nursing Home Care

 2. Contact Your State’s Long-Term Care Ombudsman

 “Usually, each state has a long-term care ombudsman program,” says Gharibian.
 “In California, where I practice, it’s under the state Department of Aging.
-The ombudsman is supposed to act as a facilitator or mediator between the family and the facility.
+The ombudsman should act as a facilitator or mediator between the family and the facility.
 The ombudsman can come in and say, ‘Okay, what’s going on here?
 The nursing home facility is having problems with X, Y, and Z; let’s talk to the administrators and see how we can resolve this.’
 Getting the problem resolved is what your goal is when you bring in the ombudsman.”

 Learn more about state long-term care ombudsman programs and the legal rights of nursing home residents.